 • Prevent Weight Gain: 150 to 250 minutes per week of moderate-intensity physical activity is associated with weight gain prevention.

 • Weight Loss: Greater than 150 minutes per week is associated with moderate weight loss.
 More than 250 minutes is shown to provide clinically significant weight loss.

-• Weight Maintenance: Some evidence suggests greater than 250 minutes of moderate-intensity physical activity will increase weight loss compared to diet alone.
+• Weight Maintenance: Some evidence suggests more than 250 minutes of moderate-intensity physical activity increases weight loss compared to diet alone.

 Also include at least two to three weight and resistance training sessions per week, focusing on the major muscle groups.
 Strength training builds and maintains lean muscle, in turn accelerating metabolism and supporting a healthy weight.